software-mansion/react-native-reanimated/docs/blog/flip-card.md

 title: Flip Card
 ---

-Flip card component is a component that allows you to display different content depending on whether the card is flipped or not.
+Flip card allows you to display different content depending on whether the card is flipped or not.
 It can be especially useful when you do not want to display some data immediately after entering the screen (e.g. secure data) and only after fulfilling a certain condition or performing an action.

 import FlipCard from '@site/static/examples/FlipCard';
 import FlipCardSrc from '!!raw-loader!@site/static/examples/FlipCard';